Referencing

 Harvard Referencing

 The University primarily uses Harvard for referencing.
 You’ll find more information about Harvard below, plus a link to the full downloadable guide.
-If your School uses a different referencing style, you’ll find links to these guides further down.
+If your College uses a different referencing style, you’ll find links to these guides further down.

 Other referencing styles